kwheelans/pass-it-on/README.md

 # Pass-It-On
-A library that provides simple notification client and server that receives messages and passes them on to endpoints.
+A library that provides a simple notification client and server that receives messages and passes them on to endpoints.

 ## Key Features